apache/flink/docs/ops/config.md

 - `restart-strategy.failure-rate.delay`: Delay between restart attempts, used if the default restart strategy is set to "failure-rate".
 Default value is the `akka.ask.timeout`.

+- `jobstore.cache-size`: The job store cache size in bytes which is used to keep completed jobs in memory (DEFAULT: `52428800` (`50` MB)).

+- `jobstore.expiration-time`: The time in seconds after which a completed job expires and is purged from the job store (DEFAULT: `3600`).

 ## Full Reference

 ### HDFS